 (B) Agreeing not to put that portion of the servient lot or parcel to a conflicting use; and

-(C) Agreeing, upon severance of the lots or parcels, to grant or reserve and record a utility easement and covenant against conflicting uses, in a form approved by the department, in favor of the owner of the lot or parcel served by the system in accordance with subsection (a) of this section.
+(C) Agreeing, upon severance of the lots or parcels, to grant or reserve and record a utility easement and covenant against conflicting uses, in a form approved by DEQ, in favor of the owner of the lot or parcel served by the system in accordance with subsection (a) of this section.

 (12) Initial and replacement absorption area.
 Except as provided in specific rules, the absorption area, including installed system and replacement area, must not be subject to activity that is likely, in the opinion of the agent, to adversely affect the soil or the functioning of the system.
 This may include but is not limited to vehicular traffic, covering the area with asphalt or concrete, filling, cutting, or other soil modification.